YOUTH DEVELOPMENT PROGRAM OVERVIEW

 Teachers will offer physical, emotional, and intellectual support.
 During active learning, staff expand children/youth’s thinking with diverse materials and nurturing interactions.
 Staff interacts with children/youth by sharing control with them; focusing on their strengths, forming genuine relationships with them, supporting their play ideas, and helping them resolve conflicts.
 Staff participate as partners in children/youth’s activities rather than as supervisors or managers.
 They respect children and their choices, and encourage initiative, independence, and creativity, while providing materials and planning experiences that children/youth need to grow and learn.

-Family Service Early Childhood & Youth Development Programs are outside of the home and are designed for children/youth six weeks to 15 years.
+Family Service Youth Development Programs are outside of the home and are designed for children/youth in Kindergarten through 8th Grade.
 Programs are non-discriminatory and staff will not deny service due to race, color, national origin, religion or gender.
 Staff will utilize interpreters within the agency or C.H.I.R.P. as needed for language and communication needs of families and/or staff.

 Children/Youth are enrolled on the basis that they can participate in the program; and the program can meet the needs of the child/youth and family.
 The Parent/Legal Guardian, Site Supervisor, Program Supervisor, and Program Coordinator are able to assess and make the decision to enroll a child/youth on the ability of child/youth to participate in the program.
 Staff and/or parents will determine that programs are not the appropriate service for the child/youth.
 The staff will refer the family to the NRRS – Nebraska Resource and Referral System (402) 472-0844 or www.nrrs.ne.gov; and/or other agencies to assist families with finding appropriate services.

 - 5% of our children are 6 weeks to 5 years old

 - 80% of our youth are elementary school students

 - 15% of our youth are middle school students

 - 30% to 40% are low-income high risk children/youth